-We’re covering the benefits of hemp seed extract for COPD and other respiratory diseases and conditions because there is sufficient evidence on how cannabinoids work both directly in the body and through the endocannabinoid system to bring relief to those suffering from such ailments.
+We’re covering the benefits of cannabis products like hemp extracts for COPD and other respiratory diseases because there is sufficient evidence on how cannabinoids work both directly in the body and through the endocannabinoid system to bring relief to those suffering from such ailments.
+For more information relating to respiratory diseases, please view our article on CBD and Asthma.

-Before we get into hemp seed extract for COPD and other lung and wider related issues, we’ll cover the respiratory system health, the stats in New Zealand and the resulting conditions symptomatology.
+Before we get into how hemp cannabinoids can assist with COPD and other lung and wider related issues, we’ll cover the respiratory system health, the stats in New Zealand and the resulting symptomatology.

 The respiratory system is comprised of the nose, mouth, larynx, pharynx, trachea, bronchi and bronchioles, lungs, and respiratory muscles.